derushio/ItnavCoronaSDKBootcamp/breakoutSample/moveRacket.md

-# 8. Let's move the racket.
+# 8. Let's try moving the racket

-## Make a function to move the racket.
+## Make a function to move the racket
 Let's make a function `moveRacket` to move the racket.
 Let's create a function that will only move on the x axis, since if the racket can move on the y axis freely it does not hold as a Breakout.
 There is not much need to make it into a function if it is this level of processing, but the racket movement may be extended, so let's make it as a function just in case.